luapower/luapower-all/tr.md

 an accompanying flat list of *text runs* containing metadata for each piece of text contained in the tree.

-The text tree is a list whose elements can be either Lua strings containing utf-8 text or other text trees.
+The text tree is a list whose elements can be either Lua strings or cdata buffers containing utf-8 or utf-32 text or other text trees.
 Text tree nodes also contain attributes which describe how the text should be rendered.
 All attributes are automatically inherited from parent nodes and can be overriden in child nodes.

 Attributes can be:

+  * `charset`: character set: `'utf8'` or `'utf32'` (defaults to `'utf8'`).
+  * `size`: text buffer size in bytes (optional if the text is in a Lua string).
+  * `len`: text buffer size in codepoints (for `'utf32'` charset only;
+  optional if the text is in a Lua string).
+  * `maxlen`: maximum number of codepoints to decode/read.
   * `font` or `font_name`: font specified as `'family [weight] [slant][, size]'`.
   * `font_size`: font size override.
   * `font_weight`: font weight override: `'bold'`, `'thin'` etc. or a weight